 Commission and Fees

 - All merchandise must be priced and be consistent with the prices indicated in the application.
-Prices cannot be raised at the event and “sale” items and bartering is prohibited.
+Prices cannot be raised at the event, and “sale” items and bartering are prohibited.

 - Unapproved shared booth space is prohibited.

 - Vendors must park in the designated vendor areas.